Kutaisi Gay Travel

 The Gay Travel Experience: Kutaisi, Georgia

 Kutaisi is a small vibrant city settled along the Rioni River in western Georgia.
-The town is much calmer than the massive capital of Tbilisi, yet not as heavily influenced by Russian culture as Batumi.
+The town is much calmer than the massive capital of Tbilisi and not as heavily influenced by Russian culture as Batumi.

-Kutaisi can be explored in a day or two since it quite small and walkable.
+Two days will be sufficient to explore Kutaisi since the city quite small and walkable.
 I flew into the Kutaisi airport and made my way toward Tbilisi soon after.
-I would say one day on each end of the trip is perfect.

 Georgia in general is a wonderful off-the-beaten-path gay travel destination.
 There is much to see and various gay events held regularly, especially in the capital.
 Georgian citizens are unfortunately not so comfortable with the LGBT community.